GleammerRay/WineSteam/README.md

 WARNING: This script saves all data into its own directory.
 Please await until a patch is issued, this notice will then be removed

-# Wine Steam DXVK
+# Wine Steam

-Install Wine Steam with DXVK on Linux without pain and hassle.
+Install Wine Steam on Linux without pain and hassle.

 ## Contents
 1. [Prerequisites](#prerequisites)